Toucaan/toucaan.docs/docs/installation.md

 A [sample file](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) is included for reference or customization by the end user.

-Since each web framework is different and follows a slightly different set of rules or conventions, the preprocessing pipeline with `sass` or another tool is therefore left to the author as an exercise.
+Since each web framework is different and follows a slightly different set of rules or conventions, the preprocessing pipeline with `sass` or another tool like `LESS` or `Stylus` is therefore left to the author as an exercise.

 Go to next step and [configure](./configuration.md) Toucaan for your project.